 Though slowing growth may be concerning, rideshare companies have maintained investor appeal.
 From food delivery to driverless technology, Uber and Lyft are at the forefront of changing how we get around.

-Uber’s successful foray into food delivery has surprised its own CEO, and Uber Eats now rivals industry leader GrubHub in multiple U.S. metro areas.
+Uber’s successful foray into food delivery has surprised its own CEO, and Uber Eats is perpetually a top three U.S meal delivery companies by sales.
 As the market for app-driven food delivery continues to expand, Uber’s logistical data and network of drivers provide an advantage in new markets.

 Uber and Lyft have also segued into scooters and bikeshare.
 Both rideshare companies aspire to become a one-stop shop for all things transit, making last-mile solutions an integral component of that vision.
 Uber acquired Jump Bikes and, in March 2019, announced plans to launch its own custom scooters.
 Lyft followed suit by acquiring Motivate—the company behind Citi Bike and Ford GoBike—and beat Uber to launch of an inaugural scooter fleet in September 2018.

-Bird and Lime saw rapid growth through much of 2018, but weather and tourism have contributed to a seasonality trend for scooters, with an expected decline of sales during winter.
+Bird and Lime saw rapid growth through much of 2018, but weather and tourism have contributed to a seasonality trend for scooters, with an expected decline of sales during winter and a big rebound in summer.
 The race for leadership in last-mile transit is still wide open, as new partnerships and regulations shift the landscape.
 Both Uber and Lyft were issued a blow in August 2018 when San Francisco denied their applications to rent scooters in the city, instead granting permits to Scoot and Skip.
-Then, this April, Bird returned to San Francisco, offering a new monthly subscription service.
+Spring 2019 has increased both sales and activity for the scooter industry.
+Bird returned to San Francisco in April and, in June, acquired competitor Scoot.

 While scooter startups are scoring multi-billion-dollar valuations, the real golden goose is miles down the road.
 Uber and Lyft are both heavily invested in bringing driverless cars to market.
 Despite major setbacks—including a fatal accident—Uber continues to press forward with help from an August 2018 investment from Toyota.
 Lyft has also been working toward a driverless future and announced a new partnership with Magna in March 2018.
 While autonomous vehicles would be a game-changer for the profitability of rideshare, that reality may be further from reach than previously believed.